chloeeliu/chloeeliu.github.io/User Behavior Analytics Platform.md

 ### 3. Sankey Path

-Build the function to depict the session flow, present the nodes and links of actions mapping relationship by using sankey diagram intuitively, and help UED optimize visitor experience.
+Designed and built a sankey diagram-based function to illustrate session flows, mapping the nodes and links of actions intuitively.
+Identified and utilized specific patterns to enhance the user experience.

 <img src="images/pathanalytics.png?raw=true"/>